Ultimate Guide To Tulum

 - Cenote Carwash

 - Cenote Escondido

 You can snorkel or dive in the cenotes, but if you are certified, I highly recommend diving.

 After researching the many tour companies, I decided to go with Agua Clara Diving Tulum.
 They offer different kind of tours including snorkeling, biking, hiking, and eco-tours.

 We arrived early in the morning to Agua Clara’s shop and met with our guide, Leo.
 He was fun, incredibly friendly, and very knowledgeable about the cenotes.
 For our diving experience, we decided to explore Casa Cenote and Dos Ojos.

 Casa Cenote is a beautiful open cenote with crystal clear water.
 The mangroves located along the water make this cenote a little different.
 As we dived, we saw the sunlight pierced through and illuminated the cenote in a very magical way.
 Marine life is not abundant, but we saw some fish and diving birds in action.

 Dos Ojos is the most popular cenote in Tulum.
 The cenote consists of two cenotes connected through an underground cavern.
 Make sure to arrive early as it can get super packed.

-Diving in the cenotes was an amazing diving experience and we absolutely loved it.
+Diving in the cenotes was an amazing diving experience, and we loved it.
 If you are planning to visit Tulum, make sure you reach out to Agua Clara Diving Tulum.
-They have amazing reviews on Trip Advisor.
+They have fantastic reviews on Trip Advisor.